ericallam/docrails/guides/source/constant_autoloading_and_reloading.md

 c.user # NameError: uninitialized constant C::User
 ```

-because it detects a parent namespace already has the constant (see [Qualified
+because it detects that a parent namespace already has the constant (see [Qualified References](#autoloading-algorithms-qualified-references).)
-References](#qualified-references).)

-As with pure Ruby, within the body of a direct descendant of `BasicObject` use
-always absolute constant paths:
+As with pure Ruby, within the body of a direct descendant of `BasicObject` use always absolute constant paths:

 ```ruby
 class C < BasicObject